JosephKJ/SDD-Utils/README.md

 The `videos_to_be_processed` dictionary decides which videos should be processed and what would be its contribution towards train-validation-test set.

 Key points:
 * Keys in this dictionary should match the 'scenes' in Stanford Drone Dataset.
-Value for each key is also a dictionary.
-* The number of items in the dictionary, can atmost be the number of videos each 'scene'
+* Value for each key is also a dictionary.
+The number of items in this dictionary(child), can atmost be the number of videos each 'scene'.
-* Each item in the dictionary is of the form {video_number:fraction_of_images_to_be_split_into_train_val_test_set}
+* Each item in this dictionary(child) is of the form {video_number:fraction_of_images_to_be_split_into_train_val_test_set}

 Example:
 ```Python